 What You Can Do To Avoid Door Warping

 Now, lay the door as flat as possible and start applying two coats of finish over all the edges of the door.
-A general tip for you to avoid door warping is that you need to spend a bit extra on coats.
-Many people use just one coat but it is not enough.
+A general tip for you to avoid door warping is that you need to spend extra on coats.
+Many people use just one coat, but it is not enough.
 So, it is best to use two coats over the bottom and top portions of the door to avoid door warping.
-While applying coat, make sure that you strictly follow the instructions provided by the manufacturer.
+While applying the coat, make sure that you strictly follow the instructions provided by the manufacturer.

-Effective Tips and Solutions to Avoid Door Warping
+Effective Tips To Avoid Door Warping

 It all comes down to what actions you take in your effort to avoid door warping.
-If the door is made of poor-quality materials, you can expect door warping within a short period of time.
+If the door is made of poor-quality materials, you can expect door warping within a couple of years after installation or maybe even earlier.
 Even if the door is made of good-quality materials, it is important to take care of it and have it polished twice a year.